Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 It's easy to remember to water your houseplants if you use the remainder of your drinking water on them.
 And the water that's been standing around has less chlorine and better for them, too.

-This may have already been tried.
 My house plants and some of my outside planters are hard to water without spilling water everywhere when getting to the center of the plants.
-I have been rinsing out my dish soap bottles really well and using them, but they are small.
-So I took the lid off and it fits on a liter pop bottle.
-It makes it so easy to get to everything.
+I have been rinsing out my dish soap bottles really well and using them.

 We have quite a few houseplants scattered throughout our home.
 To streamline things for our house sitter during our absences, I now place the plants in our bathtub.